queenielyk/CS5010-Image-Manipulation-and-Enhancement/Assignment4/core/README.md

 ## Instruciton
 1. Run ImageController.java to start the program
 2. Enter command with parameters sepearte with spaces  **(ex.
-"Enter Command:run res/script.text")**
+"Enter Command:run core/res/script.text")**
->This scripts will run on images files under res/folder and output will procudes to the same folder
+>This scripts will run on images files under core/res/folder and output will produce to the same folder

 ## Citation
-Copyright of following images used is owned by Cheng Shi and authrized to use for this assignment.
+Copyright of following images used is owned by Cheng Shi and authorized to use for this assignment.
 - res/cat.ppm
 - res/building.ppm